inqueue/latest_tweets/README.md

 First you need to create an app in [dev.twitter.com](http://dev.twitter.com)

-With the app created,  only thing that you need to configure in the script are:
+With the app created,  put the following in $HOME/.twapi:

 * **screen_name:** your twitter username (e.g.: gianu).
 * **tweet_count:** the number of tweets you want to retrieve.